indeedeng/iwf/README.md

 The `execute` API returns a StateDecision to decide what is next.

-Both `waitUntil` and `execute` are implemented by code and executed in runtime dynamically!
+Both `waitUntil` and `execute` are implemented by code and executed in runtime dynamically.
+They are both hosted as REST API for iWF server to call.
-So it's extremely flexible for business -- [any code change deployed will take effect immediately](https://github.com/indeedeng/iwf/wiki/How-to-modify-workflow-code-without-breaking-changes).
+It's extremely flexible for business -- [any code change deployed will take effect immediately](https://github.com/indeedeng/iwf/wiki/How-to-modify-workflow-code-without-breaking-changes).

 ### StateDecision from `execute`
 User workflow implements a **`execute` API** to return a StateDecision for: